qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 .. image:: img/r_intro/r_intro_3.png

 Save the script in the default path suggested by Processing (processing/rscripts).
-If you have not defined a ``name`` in the script heading, the name you choose will become the name of the script in the Processing toolbox.
+If you have not defined a ``name`` in the script heading, the file name you choose will become the name of the script in the Processing toolbox.

 .. note::
-   You can save the script wherever you like, but Processing will then not be able to upload them automatically, so you have to upload it manually.
+   You can save the script wherever you like, but Processing will then not be able to include it in the processing toolbox automatically, so you have to upload it manually.

 Now just run it using the button on the top of the editor window: